-Leading up to it, the team has been undertaking intense training, practising three times every weekday.
+Leading up to it, the team has been undertaking intense training, practicing three times every weekday.
 Having to balance between school, work and training, the team needs all the energy and help they can get.

 Besides active support from the Youth and Sports Ministry, and National Sports Council, the National Sports Institute has been helping the team prepare through sports science in three areas.